gummikana/NoMoreMoney/rules.md

 Market Dice
 -----------

-These dice are rolled to determine which Ivestments go up and which crash.
+These dice are rolled to determine which Investments go up and which crash.

 Crash Track
 -----------